Sirente crater: Analysis and interpretation

 An impact generating a crater the size of one at Sirente would have been visible from a great distance.
 Skyward it would have first been seen as a strip of fire that turned into a fireball before culminating in a pyrotechnic bolide.

 Early radiocarbon dating apparently fixed the formation of the main crater within the 4th and 5th centuries AD (c.
 301–401 AD).
 In this period, the territory was part of the Roman municipium of Superaequum.
-A local Roman village belonging to Superaequum is known to have been suddenly abandoned possibly in consequence to fire during the 4th century.
+A local Roman village belonging to Superaequum is known to have been suddenly abandoned, possibly in consequence of fire during the 4th century.
 Christian catacombs dating to the same period reveal bodies were piled-up hurriedly in a manner indicating a public calamity.

 A story, taken from the oral traditions of Abruzzo, concerning the region's religious conversion from Paganism to Christianity possibly records the impact event in the 5th century AD.

 It was in the afternoon...an uproar hit the mountain and quartered the giant oaks announcing the violent arrival of the Goddess.
 A sudden and intense heat overwhelmed the people and a shout echoed all around, splitting the air with its trail of violence [...]
 All of a sudden, over there, in the distance, in the sky, a new star, never seen before, bigger than the other ones, came nearer and nearer, appeared and disappeared behind the top of the eastern mountains.
 Peoples’ eyes looked at the strange light growing bigger and bigger.
 Soon the star shone as large as a new sun.
 An irresistible, dazzling light pervaded the sky.
 The oak leaves shuddered, discoloured, and curled up.
 The forest lost its sap.